 Feb 1 2013 by Colin Rutherford, Kilmarnock Standard

-The solicitor asked Sheriff McDonald to consider imposing a community payback order, as Reid had been assessed as at low risk of reoffending.
+He asked Sheriff Iona McDonald to consider imposing a community payback order.

 But the Sheriff told Osborne, who has a previous conviction for a similar offence: “If people don’t get involved in the drug chain, it can’t operate.
 Where people get involved , it is my view only a custodial sentence is appropriate.”